webhintio/hint/packages/extension-vscode/CONTRIBUTING.md

 * Select `Client + Server` from the drop down.
 * Run the launch config.

+**NOTE**: Make sure to open a project and a file that can be analyzed by `webhint` (e.g.: `.html`) in the new VS Code instance in order to get everything started.
+Otherwise you will get timeout errors when trying to debug.

 ## Running Tests

 * Run `yarn test` from this directory.